AlexsLemonade/training-modules/CONTRIBUTING.md

 - [Spell check](#spell-check)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Data file management

+### Setup directory

+Each module should contain a `setup` directory that includes instructions and scripts to download and prepare any input data files used by the notebooks in the module.

+### Linking shared files

+When trainings are run from the RStudio server (rstudio.ccdatalab.org), we store large input data files in the `/shared/data/training-modules` directory.
+The organization within this directory should mirror the arrangement of the repository, so that we can easily link files and folders from this shared directory to mirrored paths within a clone of this repository.

+Linking files from the shared directory to a cloned repository is done with the `scripts/link-data.sh` bash script, so this script should be kept up to date as any needed files are added to the `/shared/data/training-modules` directory.
+When possible, link to enclosing directories rather than individual files to keep links simpler, but see an important caveat below.

+Because this script is also used to set up directories for training, the links should not include _all_ files needed for _every_ notebook:
+- Files that are created during a training module should not  be included in this script
+- Directories that users will need to write to should not be links, or the user will not be able to write their own files.

+### Files stored on S3

+To facilitate automated testing of training notebooks, all needed input files for training notebooks should be placed in the `ccdl-training-data` bucket on S3 and made publicly accessible.
+This is facilitated by the `scripts/syncup-s3.sh` bash script, which includes the needed commands for upload/sync, and should include all directories and files needed to run the training notebooks.
+You will need to set up your AWS credentials with `aws configure` before running the `syncup-s3.sh` script As input files are added or change, those changes should be reflected in updates to `syncup-s3.sh`

 ## Development with `renv`